Healthy Homes Assessment Moera

 • Does the home have sufficient ventilation including extractor fans?

-The repercussions of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently being in the wrong of an tenant services ruling can be significant for property owners and landlords.
-For specialist assistance, get in touch now and schedule your rental property house evaluation.
+The repercussions of not having an Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of the ruling on tenancy services ruling can be significant for property owners and landlords.
+For professional assistance, get in touch today and book your rental property home assessment.

 home assessments for rental properties